The Skin Science Mic Drop

 The World Health Organisation classifies the sun’s ultraviolet rays as a human carcinogen – ‘a substance capable of causing cancer in living tissue’.
 Male skin cancer cases have exploded over the past 20 years and they’re now forecast to double over the next 20 years.

 In many parts of Europe (including the UK) men are almost twice as likely as women to develop skin cancer.

 No More Excuses.
 Do It For You.

 You wear clothes.
 You brush your teeth.
-You wear a helmet when riding a bike, but do care for your skin?
-Keep it simple and wear skin protection all year round.
+You wear a helmet when riding a bike, but do you care for your skin?
+Keep it simple and wear skin protection every single day.
 Because that’s all the skincare you need.